 Planned:

-• demonstrate the capacity to contribute to social development and support the learning of others both through research and education and in some other qualified professional capacity
+• Demonstrate the capacity to contribute to social development and support the learning of others both through research and education and in some other qualified professional capacity

 Carried out: teaching as lab assistant and seminar teacher in a number of graduate and undergraduate courses, popular science outreach, supervision of project student